BlacklampsSE2/Game-Simulator/README.md

 6. SSE (Server Sent Events)

 ## How to install
 First you should configure the Database its (stock_market_sim.sql) and then you should upload it to PHPMYADMIN.
-We have written the code which has PHPMYADMIN username=root password=root.
+The database should be named "stock_market_sim".
+We have written the code which has PHPMYADMIN username=root password=root in the application.properties.
 And then you can import our project using an IDE.
 Since we used a MAVEN project all the dependencies are automatically updated, once you import the project.
 The project will load to localhost.
+Note:Without password connection is not working so we have configured a password root

 ## How to use
 Once you uploaded the project.
 You can load it by typing http://localhost:8080/login then the login page will be prompted as seen below.